 Eric Sanchez & Jeremy Ryan (Frat Boys)

-- Born Lucky: A majority of their six 1st place finishes (including both parts of the Super Leg) were due to luck, either because other teams got delayed by airport/plane snafusnote , or because of "needle in a haystack" tasks (the nesting doll Detour in the first part of leg 3, both the Roaming Gnome Roadblock and bottle breaking Detours in the second part of leg 3, and the plate breaking Fast Forward in leg 6).
-They were also able to cruise along at the front of the pack during the longest stretch of Race without an equalizer outside of Season 1.
-Prior to leg 5, B.J. & Tyler talked about how much dumb luck they had been getting, but they also said dumb luck eventually runs out...
+- Born Lucky: A majority of their six 1st place finishes (including both parts of the Super Leg) were aided by luck, either because other teams got delayed by airport/plane snafusnote , or because they completed "needle in a haystack" tasks quicklynote ).
+They were also able to cruise along at the front of the pack during the longest stretch of Race without an equalizer since Season 1.
+Prior to leg 5, B.J. & Tyler talked about how much dumb luck they had been getting, but they also said dumb luck eventually runs out.

-- Backstab Backfire: In the process of cancelling B.J. & Tyler's and Ray & Yolanda's cabs in Australia, they ended up cancelling their own as well.
+- Backstab Backfire: In the process of canceling B.J. & Tyler's and Ray & Yolanda's cabs in leg 9, they ended up canceling their own as well.

-- Call It Karma: They said it was Karma that their cab didn't show up when they cancelled the other teams'.
+- Call It Karma: They said it was Karma that their cab didn't show up when they canceled the other teams'.

-- Casanova Wannabe: Oh so badly.
-They flirted with every woman they came across.
+- Casanova Wannabe: They flirted with every woman they came across to varying success.